vPeteWalker/midway/node_addremove/node_addremove.rst

    .. figure:: images/1.png

    When a block is checked, more fields appear below the block diagram.
 A separate line for each node (host) in the block appears under each field name.

 #.
 Do the following in the indicated fields for each checked block:

-   - **Host Name**: Enter the name of the host.
+   - **Host Name**
       Enter just the host name, not the fully qualified domain name.

    - Review the **Controller VM IP**, **Hypervisor IP**, and **IPMI IP** assigned to each host and do one of the following: